Mschuddings/ddev-bosa_a11y/README.md

 Language is not supported it seems. (or not yet working)

+Possibility to exclude a certain element ID (for example cookie banner ID) This can be done via: "--exclude-element-id=XXX"

 ## FAQ

 ### How do I test a whole site